levysantiago/backend-challenge/README.md

 **Custom Scalar Types**

-I also used Custom Scalar Type to automatically transform the Date field between the API and Client GraphQL requests.
-When the client sends the Date as ISO String the GraphQL checks all the Date fields and transform to `Date` type, on the other hand, when the API sends data to the Client, the GraphQL identify all Date fields and transform them to ISO String.
+I also used Custom Scalar Type to automatically transform the `Date` field between the API and Client GraphQL requests.
+When the client sends the `Date` as ISO String the GraphQL checks all the Date fields and transform to `Date` type, on the other hand, when the API sends data to the Client, the GraphQL identify all `Date` fields and transform them to ISO String.

+---

 # Getting started